BangerTech/mole/README.md

 ### Connecting to a Database

 1. Open your browser and navigate to `http://localhost:8080`
+2. Login with your credentials or the default admin account
-2. Select the database type (MySQL, PostgreSQL, or InfluxDB)
+3. Select the database type (MySQL, PostgreSQL, or InfluxDB)
-3. Enter the connection details:
+4. Enter the connection details:
    - Server: hostname or IP address
    - Username: database username
    - Password: database password
    - Database: database name (optional)
-4. Click "Login"
+5. Click "Login"

 ### Creating a New Database